Salmon and Freshwater Fisheries Act 1923: Background

-The 1923 act
+Provisions

 By 1923, the situation was similar to that which had been addressed by the 1861 act, in that fishery legislation was covered by that act and 18 more which had been passed subsequently.
-The Salmon and Freshwater Fisheries Act 1923 therefore sought to remove confusion by consolidating all of the fishery legislation into a single act.
+The act therefore sought to remove confusion by consolidating all of the fishery legislation into a single act.
 It again altered the constitution of fishery boards, allowing representatives from county councils and rod licence-holders to be appointed as members, in addition to those who were already represented on the boards.
 It also harmonised the law in respect of game fish such as salmon and trout, and other freshwater fish.
 When the bill was presented to Parliament, Sir Robert Sanders, the Minister for Agriculture, described the changes that it would bring in very colourful language.

 One more difference this Bill makes in the law.
 It is a step in the direction of democracy among fish.
 Formerly, law gave precedence to the aristocratic fish like the salmon and the trout.
 Now, also it takes care of the bourgeois carp or the plebian roach or any other humble citizen of the river, even a member of the criminal classes like the pike, and it does not insult them by calling them 'coarse fish', a name by which they are often known; it speaks of them here as 'freshwater fish', and for the first time their rights are recognised.
 They get some of the protection that was formerly lavished only on their smart and fashionable compatriots.

+Repealed enactments

+Section 93(1) of the act repealed 19 enactments, listed in the fifth schedule to the act, as far as they related to England and Wales.